 You can start this game from the midfield line, sideline or end line.

 Figure 1.)
 Coach will throw out a loose ball and call a random number, "2!" through "6!".
 In this case, Coach calls "3!".
 The first three (3) players from the attacking team (Blue) will go for the loose ball.

 The Defense is always Man-Down in this game.
 Since Coach called "3!" the Defense will send one player less.
 The first two (2) players from the Defending team (Red) will drop into the "Hole" to play defense "from Inside-Out".

 - Make it competitive!
 Try to Time your drills and Keep Score in all your practice games.

 - Keep 'em guessing: Mix up the numbers so your players are paying attention.
 All your players need to know which number they are in line so they know to go or not depending on the number you call.

-- Just slow them down on Defense.
+- "Slow them down on Defense."
 The more "Time!" your Defense can force the Attack to use creates more opportunity for the Offense to make a mistake, to throw the ball away, commit a penalty, more time for the rest of your Defenders to get back and help, etc.

 Try this game at your next practice and let us know how it goes!